 Internal - We tested the design to our Learning and Degrees Ops team, as they are the closest to our real student

-"This new layout make the dashboard fresher" - Ops Team
+""This new looks make the dashboard fresher and speak PINTAR voices"" - Ops Team

 External - We presented the prototype to existing and potential clients about our new student dashboard.